Custom Insert Molding Service

 Polytetrafluoroethylene

-In injection molding, PTFE can be challenging to process due to its high melting point and low flowability, requiring specialized equipment and techniques.
-However, once molded, PTFE components offer excellent durability, low friction, and resistance to corrosion and electrical conductivity.
+PTFE injection molding can be challenging due to its high melting point and low flowability.
+However, PTFE molded components offer excellent durability, low friction, and resistance to corrosion and electrical conductivity.

 ptfe injection molding